 Stellenbosch University has developed this Intellectual Property Policy in support of SU's core activities in the interest of achieving its vision and strategic goals as defined in its institutional Vision 2040 and Strategic Framework 2019-2024, and its mission to create and sustain, in commitment to the academic ideal of excellent scholarly and scientific practice, an environment within which knowledge can be discovered, can be shared, and can be applied to the benefit of the community.
 SU is committed to research which may lead to new knowledge, inventions and products, and to unlock the value of its knowledge base to the benefit of SU, IP contributors, and the broader community.
-The commercialisation of the knowledge for the common good.
+The commercialisation of the knowledge base and technology transfer are regarded as an integral part of SU's obligation to use knowledge for the common good.
 This IPP does not apply to the use or exploitation of SU brands, trade marks, business names, logos or domain names, which is regulated by the Policy in Respect of the Use and Licensing of Stellenbosch University Trade Marks and SU's Brand Identity Manual.